The Best Renters Insurance for 2020

 |State Farm||National coverage, great online/app experience||Rates may be higher than other providers|

 Very low rates

 |Only available to active and retired military members and their families|

 Renters insurance protects your valuables and any damages to your rented home that would be your responsibility (and not the landlord’s.)
 Often, your landlord’s home insurance policy doesn’t include coverage for your personal property.
 It may cover the building and its grounds, but it won’t replace your vinyl collection if your neighbor’s pipes burst and flood your living room.
 Renters insurance also pays to replace your belongings if they are stolen.
 In addition, renters insurance can pay the expenses of someone injured in your home and you are found responsible.
 Also, if you are unable to live in your home due to damages, renters insurance can help pay for a hotel stay.

 How renters insurance works

-Renters insurance is pretty simple.
-You should start by creating a home inventory of everything you own and might want coverage for.
+Renters insurance protects your personal belongings from theft or damage during a burglary as well as damage incurred due to fire, water or other unforeseen events.
+To purchase a renters insurance policy, start by creating a home inventory of everything you own and might want coverage for.
 Then determine the value of that collection and how much coverage you might need.
-Insurers will use that to build a policy with the right amount of coverage.
+Renter insurance companies will use that information along with your personal information — name, address, birthdate, number of people living in the home, date you want coverage to start — to build a policy with the right amount of renters insurance coverage.
 After you’ve decided on a policy, you’ll pay a monthly or yearly premium for that coverage.
-If anything happens to your belongings or home, you’ll file a claim and (hopefully) be reimbursed to replace the damaged or stolen items.
+If anything happens to your belongings or home, you’ll file a renters insurance claim and (hopefully) be reimbursed to replace the damaged or stolen items.

 Some of the specific incidents that renters insurance will cover include: fire and lightning, windstorm, explosions, riots, damage by vehicle (not your own), smoke, vandalism, theft, volcanic eruption and falling objects.